tum-pbs/pbdl-book/physgrad-discuss.md

 ❌ Con SIP:
 - Require inverse simulators (at least local ones).
-- Less wide-spread availability than, e.g., differentiable physics simulators.
+- Only makes the physics component scale-invariant.

 ---